Science Communication and Society Fundamentals

 Science Communication and Society (SCS) Fundamentals is a 16-week course for science master students.
 The course prepares students for internships/career in communication about science and health, for example, as a science or health communicator, a science policymaker, a public relations officer, a health officer, an educator or for a career as a scientist with a communicating mind-set.

 NOTE: this course used to be a 13-week course of 17 EC.
-We have increased the time period of the course and the number of ECs.
+Since 2017, we have increased the time period of the course and the number of ECs.
 In addition, we have removed the Visual Communication section from the course and will substitute that with a separate course Scientific Narration and Visualization.

 Students of the Science Communication & Society specialisation are required to also take Scientific Narration and Visualization.